When can I get pregnant?

 The highest risk of pregnancy is when ovulation happens shortly after unprotected sex

-Sperm viability declines in the days after sex.
+Sperm is viable for five days, however viability reduces over time.
 This means that the risk of conception is highest when ovulation happens during the first three days following unprotected sex.

 - You might not ovulate on the same day of your cycle from one month to another